HackGT/bolt/README.md

 1. The `proxy` property in the **client's** package.json file
 2. The local development WebSocket URL in `client/index.tsx`
+3. `baseUrl` in `client/src/components/admin/AdminOverviewContainer.tsx`

 to use the correct server port.
+Make sure you don't commit the files with the changed port!

 Required environment variables
 -----